test-er-8-or/tic-tac-toe/README.md

 Sweet!
 Now let's create our Board component.

 First, we'll create a new folder under `src/components`.
 Call it `Board` and add an `index.js` file in it.
 We'll follow this pattern of naming the folder with the component name (in [PascalCase]()), and using `index.js` for the file name (`index.js` files are loaded by default, so we can still use `import Board from './components/Board'` to import the Board component).
-You're folder/file hierarchy should look like this when you're done:
+Your folder/file hierarchy should look like this when you're done:

 ![Folder hierarchy after adding Board component](./assets/folders-after-board-added.png)